svijayakum/transmission/README.md

 ## Purpose

 The purpose of this project is to determine the relationship between a set of variables and miles per gallon.
-Specifical we want to determine if a manual vs an automatic transmision gives better gas milage.
-If so, we will quantify the MPG difference between the two engins.
-For this analysis we will be using simple and multi regression along with exploratory analysis to answer the required question.
+The following questions will be answered using simple and multi regression analysis:

+ (1) Does manual transmission give better gass milage?
+ (2) Quantify the MPG difference between manual and automatic transmissions.